-JANUMET (sitagliptin/metformin HCl) is contraindicated in patients with:
+JANUMET XR (sitagliptin/metformin HCl extended release) is contraindicated in patients with:

+- Severe renal impairment, (eGFR < 30 mL/min/1.73 m 2) (see WARNINGS AND PRECAUTIONS,

+Monitoring of Renal Function).

-- Severe renal impairment, (eGFR $<$ 30 mL/min/1.73 m) (see Warnings and Precautions, Monitoring of renal function). - Acute or chronic metabolic acidosis, including diabetic ketoacidosis, with or without coma. - History of serious hypersensitivity reaction to JANUMET or sitagliptin (one of the components of JANUMET) such as anaphylaxis or angioedema (see Warnings and Precautions and Adverse Reactions)
+- Acute or chronic metabolic acidosis, including diabetic ketoacidosis, with or without coma. - History of serious hypersensitivity reaction to JANUMET XR, sitagliptin, metformin HCl or any other components of JANUMET XR such as anaphylaxis or angioedema (see Warnings and Precautions and Adverse Reactions)

-JANUMET should be temporarily discontinued in patients undergoing radiologic studies involving intravascular administration of iodinated contrast materials, because use of such products may result in acute alteration of renal function [see Warnings and Precautions].
+JANUMET XR should be temporarily discontinued in patients undergoing radiologic studies involving intravascular administration of iodinated contrast materials, because use of such products may result in acute alteration of renal function [see Warnings and Precautions].